 Fig. 12.
-A summary graph whose language is a set of XML documents, each containing a ul list with zero or more text items and a class attribute.
-The node on the left is a root, and L denotes some set of strings.
+A summary graph whose language is a set of XML documents, each containing a $\tt ul$ list with zero or more text items and a $\tt class$ attribute.
+The node on the left is a root, the dashed lines show the gap presence for each gap, and L denotes some set of strings.